Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 ## 7. Wrap-up (16:50–17:00)

+> **INSTRUCTOR NOTES**: End on a high note!
+Students should feel accomplished and motivated to continue learning.
+The ecosystem overview shows them the broader picture - NumPy is the foundation for everything else they'll do in data science.
+Be encouraging about their progress and provide clear next steps.

 ### Summary
 - NumPy arrays: creation, indexing, views, and memory
 - Universal functions, aggregations, and performance
 - Advanced indexing, reshaping, and real-world applications

+> **INSTRUCTOR NOTES**: Quickly recap the journey - from "why NumPy" to practical data analysis.
+Emphasize that they now have the foundation for pandas, scikit-learn, matplotlib, and the entire scientific Python ecosystem.
+Ask for final questions and wish them well on their data science journey.

 ### Further Resources
 - [NumPy Documentation](https://numpy.org/doc/)